djdrysdale/digital-garden/posts/what-is-jobs-to-be-done.md

 categories:
   - "strategy"
   - "research"
-description: The “jobs to be done” framework can be a valuable tool for understanding and articulating customer or user needs.
+description: "The jobs to be done framework can be a valuable tool for understanding and articulating customer or user needs.
 But it’s also the source of much confusion and misunderstanding.
-It doesn’t need to be so hard.
+It doesn’t need to be so hard."
 ---